 •Also, the American Society of Interior Designers’ new HQ in Washington D.C..
 It saw an increase in employee productivity and reduction of absenteeism.
 This expects to pay for its investment within the first five years.

 • Henderson Land Development in Hong Kong.
 They created a highly desirable mixed-use community.
 More importantly it is realising 40% higher property values.
-That’s compared to nearby equivalent properties.
+Compared to nearby equivalent properties.

 “Sustainable office buildings deliver along the triple bottom line: they are not only better for the natural environment, they also improve employees’ wellbeing and bring economic benefits.
 The world-class projects explored in this impressive report help to further build the business case.
 We are delighted to be supporting this project and look forward to working on more green building initiatives,” said Pascal Eveillard, Deputy VP, Sustainable Development, Saint-Gobain.

-The report found that employees prefer and work best in spaces with good air quality, ample natural light, and access to greenery and amenities.
+Most noteworthy part of the report was the love for green building.
+In conclusion, it found that employees prefer and work best in spaces with green principles.
+For example, good air quality, ample natural light, and access to greenery and amenities.

 “Here at Delta we have first-hand experience of reaping the benefits of making green buildings.
 By integrating health, wellbeing and smarter working we noticed a shift in the productivity and performance of our employees while simultaneously delivering a good return on investment.
 Building green simply makes business sense – socially, economically and environmentally,” said Coert Zachariasse, CEO, Delta Development Group.

 Finally, Doing Right by Planet and People: The Business Case for Health and Wellbeing in Green Building Report is part of the Better Places for People campaign and is sponsored by Mann+Hummel, Saint-Gobain, Landsec and Delta Development Group.